 The pros: “With waxing, skin stays smooth for about four weeks, whereas with shaving or creams it’s only smooth for a few days,” says Ramirez.
 “Plus, it leaves a silky smooth feeling which men are now fond of.”
 What’s more, since hair is removed from the root it grows back with soft and fine ends rather than blunt ones, so there'll be less itching.
 Waxing’s a good option if you’ve thick hair and lots of it.

 The cons: Can be eye-watering (see below).
 You can do it at home but it’s much better done by a professional, which takes time and money.
 You’ll also need to avoid anything that causes profuse sweating for 24 hours after.
+Be mindful that men also tend to breakout more on their backs and chests.

 Best for: Pretty much anywhere.
 Ramirez says the back and pubic areas are the most popular choices for his male-aligned clients.